-Our starting point regarding any report of peer on peer sexual harassment or violence should always be that there is a zero tolerance approach, it is never acceptable and it will not be tolerated.
+Our starting point regarding any report of child-on-child sexual harassment or violence should always be that there is a zero tolerance approach, it is never acceptable and it will not be tolerated.
 It is especially important not to pass off any sexual violence or sexual harassment as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.

-The subsequent action taken will vary depending on the type of peer on peer abuse and the severity of the incident/s disclosed.
+The subsequent action taken will vary depending on the type of child-on-child abuse and the severity of the incident/s disclosed.
 The Designated Safeguarding Lead will take contextual factors into account when managing the report.